AhmedElsherbini/Nasal_CST_quick_checker/README.md

 Then you need Python3 with (pandas, seaborn, matplotlib, and argparse packages).

-You need to prepare the relative abundance phyla table the same as the example attached.
+You need to prepare the relative abundance phyla table the same as the example tab seperated file attached.
 Then, use it with this python script.

 ```python
 python get_cst.py -i example_rel-phyla-table.tsv